Icehawk78/Kardashev/Rules_pictures.md

 **Fleets** provide defense and the option to attack an opponent’s tiles, as well as letting you explore.

 ## Setup
-Each player chooses one role (see [Roles](#roles)) and gets the associated starting tiles (which includes a home tile and additional tile).
-Each role has a different starting layout, as indicated on the role card, with different numbers of colonies, fleets, resources, or tech.
+Each player chooses one role (see [Roles](#roles)) and gets the associated starting tiles.
+Each role starts with a different number of colonies, fleets, resources, or tech, as indicated on the role card.

-Players set up their starting pieces, in turn order.
+Players set up their starting pieces in the purple starting zones.
 Draw one of each **resource**.
 Your **resources**  are kept in front of you as public information.

                     SETUP PICTURE- starting tile layout w/ role card & starting pieces)